Tips for Keeping IEPs Simple from Veteran Teachers

 5 – Plan Ahead

 At the beginning of the school year, sit down and map out when each student’s IEP is due.
 Then count back the weeks to when prior written notices must be sent, when teacher and parent input forms should go out, etc., and jot those dates down on your calendar.
-While it may be a lot of work initially to compile all of those dates, it will make the school year run more smoothly and make the IEP process a lot less stressful.
+Our free IEP Writing Timeline can help you determine the dates.

 6 – Batch Work